kbravh/labor-for-zion-astro/notes/en/2024/01/and-my-father-dwelt-in-a-tent.md

 ## Conclusion

+We’ve explored two potential reasons why Nephi may have included the detail about his father Lehi dwelling in a tent - the sacrifices his family made in leaving Jerusalem, as well as the connection to the Feast of Tabernacles and God's deliverance of His people.
+Regardless of the specific reason, Nephi's inclusion of this detail invites us to strive for the same faith and gratitude that Lehi demonstrated, even in the midst of hardship.

-Let us strive to have faith as great as Lehi and emulate his attitude of praising God, even when we are in the depths of our struggles.
+Let us emulate Lehi’s attitude of praising God, even when we are in the depths of our struggles.
 God has done such great and marvelous things for those who have come before; will He not do the same and deliver us as well?

 [^timing]: While we do not know the exact timing of when Lehi and his family left Jerusalem, we do know that they see a river of water ([[1 Nephi 2.6]]).
 Given the fact that these rivers in the desert are not permanent, this could hint that they were traveling during the rainy season, when the [[Feast of Tabernacles]] is celebrated.
 Highly circumstantial, but interesting to note 🙂